kiboschool/course-web-development-fundamentals/exercises.md

 ## Exercises

-After you run 'clone all' script, you should have a directory `.exercises` with the exercises in the `list-of-exercises.txt` file
+After you run 'clone all' script, you should have a directory `exercises` with the exercises in the `list-of-exercises.txt` file

-`tree -L 2 .exercises` shows the exercises.
+`tree -L 2 exercises` shows the exercises.